 Maltodextrin is the best carbohydrate to use in isolation, but what happens if you mix Maltodextrin with Fructose?
 Unlike Maltodextrin and Glucose, which compete with each other for absorption, Maltodextrin and Fructose are absorbed in parallel, so you get the ultra-fast energy supply from Maltodextrin, plus the slower energy release from Fructose.
 In total, there’s a 40% greater delivery of carbohydrate to the working muscle.
 The peer-reviewed research studies listed below are a few of an increasing number of well controlled investigations that have demonstrated these findings and ‘peer reviewed’ means that the results have been published in a reputable scientific journal.
 Be wary of claims by manufacturers that cite ‘University Studies’ without referencing a mainstream publication.
 Without a proper reference, the claims are meaningless.

-Once again, for further information on the Maltodextrin:Fructose research and how to use TORQ gels succesfully in combination with other TORQ products, please refer to the TORQ Fuelling System at the following link:
+Once again, for further information on the Maltodextrin:Fructose research and how to use TORQ gels successfully in combination with other TORQ products, please refer to the TORQ Fuelling System at the following link:

 So that’s the science, what about the taste?
 We’ve said it before and we’ll say it again.
 We do not accept compromise at TORQ.
 The flavours of these gels are sensational.
 Without the need to resort to using dairy and using natural extracts, we have created two yoghurt flavours (Strawberry and Black Cherry).
-We accept that some people don’t like the taste of yoghurt though, so have produced three non-yoghurt flavours too (Orange & Banana, Forest Fruits and Banoffee).
+We accept that some people don’t like the taste of yoghurt though, so have produced three non-yoghurt flavours too (Orange & Banana, Rhubarb & Custard, Raspberry Ripple and Apple Crumble: Also the naturally caffeinated flavours of Forest Fruits and Banoffee).

 The texture of the TORQ gel is light and syrupy.
 It doesn’t stick to your mouth and you don’t need water to wash it down.
 We have deliberately designed this gel to be easy to consume when you are on the move.